 #4 Is there anything tricky about UK dropshipping?

+I also recommend being honest with your clients.
 To keep your customers’ anger at bay and avoid a misunderstanding, you should let your UK clients know about the possible fees they could encounter.
-Or, as we mentioned before, you can find AliExpress suppliers that store their products in Europe and resolve the problem.

 #5 What about dropshipping to other countries?